destrat18/destrat18.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Computer Science and Engineering at the [Hong Kong University of Science and Technology](https://www.ust.hk/).
 Previously, I obtained my MPhil at the same university.
-I was awarded a reseach grant from Ethereum Foundation (2nd biggest cryptocurrency).
+I was awarded a research grant from the Ethereum Foundation (the second largest cryptocurrency).

 ## Research Interests
-I'm intersted in the following research areas: Program Verification, Parameterized Algorithms, and Blockchain.
+I'm interested in the following research areas: Program Verification, Parameterized Algorithms, and Blockchain.
 Please refer to my [research page](/research) for more details.

 ## Grants and Awards
-I've been fortunate to receive the following grants, honours, and awards:
+I've been fortunate to receive the following grants, honors, and awards:

 - **Ethereum Foundation Grant (ESP)**, 233,000 HKD, 2024
 - **Hong Kong Research Grants Council Research Travel Grant**, 11,500 HKD, 2024